architmishra-15/Projects/README.md

 **Stay tuned for the upcoming project 4.**

 *Also please recommend me what should I be learning about next?
-I was thinking of making a project which would scrape the text review of something and convert it to positive, negative or neutral and would visualize that data*
+I was thinking of making a project which would scrape the text review of something and convert it to a dataframe categorizing it in three forms - positive, negative or neutral.
+And would visualize that data*